-Marlena Chow Morgan, violin, received her B. M. degree in violin performance at the New England Conservatory in Boston, where she studied with Malcolm Lowe, the concertmaster of the Boston Symphony Orchestra.
+Marlena Chow Morgan received her Bachelor of Music in violin performance at the New England Conservatory in Boston, where she studied with Malcolm Lowe, the concertmaster of the Boston Symphony Orchestra.
 Prior to joining the Naples Philharmonic, she was a member of the New World Symphony in Miami Beach.

-Her summers are spent in Santa Fe, N.M., where she has been a member of the Santa Fe Opera Orchestra since 2003.
+Her summers are spent in Santa Fe, New Mexico, where she has been a member of the Grammy Award-winning Santa Fe Opera Orchestra since 2003.

-As a soloist, Marlina has appeared with the Saint Paul Chamber Orchestra, the National Repertory Orchestra in Breckenridge, Colo., the New World Symphony and the Civic Orchestra of Minneapolis.
-As a chamber musician, she has performed with members of the Naples Philharmonic Orchestra, at the Tanglewood and Aspen music festivals, with the New World Symphony, the New England Conservatory, the National Repertory Orchestra and the Musicorda Summer String Program.
+As a soloist, Marlena has appeared with the Saint Paul Chamber Orchestra; the National Repertory Orchestra in Breckenridge, Colorado; the New World Symphony; and the Civic Orchestra of Minneapolis.
+As a chamber musician, she has performed with members of the Naples Philharmonic, the New World Symphony, the New England Conservatory, the National Repertory Orchestra, the Musicorda Summer String Program, and at the Tanglewood and Aspen music festivals.
 She has also been a guest artist with the Chamber Music Society of Minnesota and the Headwaters Music Festival.

 A certified Suzuki violin teacher, she enjoys maintaining a private teaching studio in Naples.

 Marlena has been a member of the Naples Philharmonic since 2001.